OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 ---

-Now we know the three statement of logic programming, and solved the most basic exercise of Prolog, the "family tree", this problem as I said, is like the "hello world" of Prolog.
+Now we know the three states of logic programming, and solved the most basic exercise of Prolog, the "family tree", this problem as I said, is like the "hello world" of Prolog.

 With our current knowledge, we can rewrite the most famous example of a syllogism that we discussed above in Prolog: